abhishektripathi-dev/Expense-Tracker/README.md

   - Razorpay for payment gateway (if premium functionality is included)
 - **Backend**:
   - Node.js with Express.js
-  - MongoDB for database storage (or any other database solution)
+  - MySQL for database storage (or any other database solution)
   - JWT (JSON Web Token) for authentication

 ## Setup